Dilhan-Ozturk/DLAnatomyArray/README.md

     **Criteria for Pericycle Identification:**

-    The pericycle needs to satisfy three criteria, specifically, to classify the cell, the shortest distance from its contour to the contour of the stele must be less than the set threshold ; the shortest distance from its center to the contour of the stele must be less than the set threshold ; the area of this cell must be less than the set threshold .
+    The pericycle needs to satisfy three criteria, specifically, to classify the cell,  the shortest distance from the cell's contour to the contour of the stele must be less than a set threshold (DS_threshold1), ensuring the cell's proximity to the stele region DS_threshold1; the shortest distance from its center to the contour of the stele must be less than the set threshold (DS_threshold2); the area of this cell must be less than the set threshold (Area_threshold).

     **Criteria for Endodermis** **Identification:**

-    The Endodermis needs to satisfy three criteria, specifically, to classify the cell, the shortest distance from its contour to the contour of the stele must be less than the set threshold ; the shortest distance from its center to the contour of the stele must be less than the set threshold ; the area of this cell must be less than the set threshold .
+    The Endodermis needs to satisfy three criteria, specifically, to classify the cell,  the shortest distance from the cell's contour to the inner contour of the cortex region the shortest distance from the cell's contour to the contour of the stele must be less than a set threshold (DS_threshold1), indicating that the cell is located close to the cortex boundary.ensuring the cell is located close to the stele region DS_threshold1; the shortest distance from the cell's center to this inner cortex contour must also be less than another threshold (DS_threshold2), the shortest distance from its center to the contour of the stele must be less than the set threshold DS_threshold2; the area of this cell must be less than the set threshold (Area_threshold)Area_threshold.

     **Criteria for Epidermis Identification:**

-    The Epidermis needs to satisfy three criteria, specifically, to classify the cell, the shortest distance from its contour to the contour of the section must be less than the set threshold ; the shortest distance from its center to the contour of the section must be less than the set threshold ; the area of this cell must be less than the set threshold .
+    The Epidermis needs to satisfy three criteria, specifically, to classify the cell, the shortest distance from its contour to the contour of the section must be less than the set threshold (DS_threshold1); the shortest distance from its center to the contour of the section must be less than the set threshold (DS_threshold2); the area of this cell must be less than the set threshold (Area_threshold).

 ![Untitled](resource/Untitled%2011.png)